Edinburgh is world-famous for its festivals - no more so than in the crazy month of August, when there are five festivals on all at once.

-In the space of just 3 weeks there are around 2.3 million tickets issued for over 50,000 performances of almost 3,500 shows.
+In the space of just three weeks there are around 2.3 million tickets issued for over 50,000 performances of almost 3,500 shows.
 The population of Edinburgh actually doubles as people from across the world come to see and perform theatre, dance, comedy, opera, music, cabaret - and just about every other art form imaginable.

-Where: hundreds of venues across the city (including cupboards, phone boxes and taxis!)
+Where: Hundreds of venues across the city (including cupboards, phone boxes and taxis!).

 More info on the Fringe

-Experience world class culture with the International Festival
+Experience world-class culture with the International Festival

 The Edinburgh International Festival is the granddaddy of them all.
 Its roots go right back to the post-war era, as Europe looked to forge a brighter future through artistic inspiration and expression.